duggabe/gr-morse-code-gen/README.md

 To use this method, do the following.
 Note that you are using two separate terminal screens.

-1. Go to [gr-webserver](https://github.com/duggabe/gr-webserver) and follow the instructions to install it using a separate terminal screen.
+1. Start MorseGen_alt.
-2. Start MorseGen_alt
+2. Go to [gr-webserver](https://github.com/duggabe/gr-webserver) and follow the instructions to install it **using a separate terminal screen**.
 3. Start the gr-webserver.
 Whatever you type not only will be sent as Morse Code, but will be displayed on the screen.
 The most recent 20 lines will be displayed.

 <a name="transmit"/>